UltraViolentLight/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 Each release is identified by a unique monotonically increasing number `N`, with `1` being the first release.

-### Contracts
-Every deployed smart contract has its current version number as a constant which is publicly accessible via the `getVersion()` function, which returns the storage, major, minor, and patch version.
-Version number is encoded in the Solidity source and updated as part of code changes.

-Contracts deployed to a live network without the `getVersion()` function, such as the original set of core contracts, are to be considered version `1.0.0.0`.

 ### Git branches
 Every smart contract release has a designated branch, e.g. `release/contracts/N` in the celo-monorepo.